-$$NetOUT{Qt}^{b} = \sum{k} OUT{Qtk}^{b} - cap \sum{l} IN{Qt1}^{b} \left(1 - p{Q1}^{b}\right), \text{ where } t = 1, 2, 3, 4.$$ (3)
+$$NetOUT{Qt}^{b} = \sum{k} OUT{Qtk}^{b} - cap \sum{l} IN{Qt1}^{b} (1 - p{Q1}^{b}), \text{ where } t = 1, 2, 3, 4.$$ (3)

 Among outflows (OUT) we include liabilities due in the given band (e.g., retail deposits, wholesale funding and issued debt securities), credit line drawdowns and new loans.
 The run-off or draw-down rate of individual outflows (k) is given by the parameter (r).
 The total expected cash outflows are calculated by multiplying the outstanding balances of various outflows (k) by the appropriate outflow rate (r).
-Expected contractual inflows including interest payments (IN) comprise contractual receivables (l) due in the given band, for some of which an inflow of only a part thereof is assumed (1 - p).
-To prevent banks from relying solely on expected inflow to meet their liquidity needs, and also to ensure a minimum level of liquid asset holdings, the expected inflows are aggregately capped (cap) under the scenario.7 The total expected inflow rates (1 - p) at which they are expected to flow in under the scenario up to an aggregate cap of the scenario-given percent of total expected cash outflows.
+Expected contractual inflows including interest payments (IN) comprise contractual receivables (I) due in the given band, for some of which an inflow of only a part thereof is assumed (1-p).
+To prevent banks from relying solely on expected inflow to meet their liquidity needs, and also to ensure a minimum level of liquid asset holdings, the expected inflows are aggregately capped (cap) under the scenario.
+The total expected inflows are calculated by multiplying the outstanding balances of various (I) by the appropriate inflow rates (I-p) at which they are expected to flow in under the scenario up to an aggregate cap of the scenario-given percent of total expected cash outflows.